Committee of American Students of the School of Beaux-Arts, Paris: Overview

 But the affection of the students of the Beaux-Arts for their masters, their fellow students and the institution is very genuine.

 They do not speak of the distinguished artists, architects, engravers, and sculptors who instruct them as "Doc," or "Prof." Instead they call him "master," and no matter how often they say it, they say it each time as though they meant it.

 The American students, even when they return to Paris rich and famous, go at once to call upon the former master of their atelier, who, it may be, is not at all famous or rich, and pay their respects.

 And, no matter if his school of art has passed, and the torch he carried is in the hands of younger Frenchmen, his former pupils still salute him as master, and with much the same awe as the village curé shows for the cardinal.

 When the war came 3,000 of the French students of the Beaux-Arts, past and present, were sent to the front, and there was no one to look after their parents, families, or themselves, it seemed a chance for Americans to try to pay back some of the debt so many generations of American artists, architects, and sculptors owed to the art of France.

 Whitney Warren, the American architect, is one of the few Americans who, in spite of the extreme unpopularity of our people, is still regarded by the French with genuine affection.
 And in every way possible he tries to show the French that it is not the American people who are neutral, but the American Government.

-One of the ways he offers to Americans to prove their friendship for France is in helping the students of the Beaux-Arts.
-He has organized a committee of French and American students which works twelve hours a day in the palace of the Beaux-Arts itself, on the left bank of the Seine.
+During this period, efforts to strengthen Franco-American relations were channeled through academic and humanitarian collaboration.
+A central initiative involved providing organized support for students at the École des Beaux-Arts.

 It is hard to understand how in such surroundings they work, not all day, but at all.
 The rooms were decorated in the time of the first Napoleon; the ceilings and walls are white and gold, and in them are inserted paintings and panels.
 The windows look into formal gardens and courts filled with marble statues and busts, bronze medallions and copies of frescoes brought from Athens and Rome.
 In this atmosphere the students bang typewriters, fold blankets, nail boxes, sort out woollen (sic) gloves, cigarettes, loaves of bread, and masks against asphyxiating gas.
 The mask they send to the front was invented by Francis Jacques, of Harvard, one of the committee, and has been approved by the French Government.